Los Angeles Theft Attorney

 This is why you need to consult with a Los Angeles theft lawyer once you learn you may be the target of a robbery criminal investigation.

-Typical robbery case in Los Angeles County include: Holding a gun to someone and demanding that the person give you their money; Grabbing a backpack or purse while the person is carrying it; punching somebody and taking their wallet and phone.
+Typical robbery cases in Los Angeles County include holding a gun to someone and demanding that the person give you their money; Grabbing a backpack or purse while the person is carrying it; punching somebody and taking their wallet and phone.

-First degree robbery, which includes robberies in a residence, at an ATM machine on someone who just used the machine, or in a vehicle, have a maximum penalty of nine years in State prison.
+First-degree robbery, which includes robberies in residence, at an ATM machine on someone who just used the machine, or in a vehicle, has a maximum penalty of nine years in State prison.

 Available challenges by a Los Angeles criminal defense lawyer always depend on the facts of the theft case.

-Some possible arguments that can be used by an attorney are that the other person consent to the taking of the property, that you did not use force or fear to accomplish the taking, or that you did not intend to permanently deprive the person of the property.
+Some possible arguments that an attorney can use are that the other person consent to the taking of the property, that you did not use force or fear to accomplish the taking, or that you did not intend to deprive the person of the property permanently.

 Burglary - California Penal Code 459 and 460

-The difference between first degree burglary and second degree burglary in Los Angeles County is whether the offense occurred in a residence (first degree) or in a non-residence (second degree).
+In Los Angeles County, the difference between first-degree burglary and second-degree burglary is whether the offense occurred in a residence (first-degree) or a non-resident (second-degree).

 For the theft crime of burglary, the elements of the offense are:

-A common example of first degree burglary in Los Angeles occurs when a person enters into someone's home for the purpose of stealing from the home, doing damage to the home, or attacking someone in the home.
+A common example of first-degree burglary in Los Angeles occurs when a person enters someone's home for the purpose of stealing from the home, doing damage to the home, or attacking someone in the home.

-If you have a prior theft conviction, call a Los Angeles criminal defense expert at our law firm to review the specific details of you theft case.
+If you have a prior theft conviction, call a Los Angeles criminal defense expert at our law firm to review the specific details of your theft case.

-Second degree burglary is considered a wobbler, which means that the prosecution can choose to file it as a misdemeanor or a felony theft crime.
-Prosecutors often look to the specific facts of the theft case in determining whether a misdemeanor or felony is more appropriate.
+Second-degree burglary is considered a wobbler, which means that the prosecution can choose to file it as a misdemeanor or a felony theft crime.
+Prosecutors often consider the specific facts of the theft case in determining whether a misdemeanor or felony is more appropriate.

-If you are convicted of second degree burglary as a misdemeanor theft crime, you can be sentenced up to a year in a Los Angeles county jail and ordered to pay substantial fines.
+If you are convicted of second-degree burglary, a misdemeanor theft crime, you can be sentenced to up to a year in a Los Angeles County jail and ordered to pay substantial fines.

-If you are convicted of second degree burglary as a felony, then, assuming no prior convictions that would affect your sentence, you can be sentenced up to three years in LA county jail.
+If you are convicted of second-degree burglary as a felony, then assuming no prior convictions that would affect your sentence, you can be sentenced to up to three years in LA County jail.
 Speak to your defense lawyer for more information about your specific theft case.

-There are several possible challenges that may be used by an experienced theft attorney in Los Angeles to burglary charges.
+An experienced theft attorney in Los Angeles may use several possible challenges to burglary charges.

 The lawyer can argue that you did not have any intent to commit the theft crime upon entering the residence or building.
 The attorney can argue that you did not form the intent to commit a theft offense until after you entered the residence or building.